gershwin-desktop/gershwin-documentation/ZFS.md

 # Gershwin ZFS Dataset Configuration

-This guide explains how to configure ZFS datasets for Gershwin during manual installations, including `/System`, `/Local`, and user home datasets under `/Local/Users`.
+This guide explains how to configure ZFS datasets for Gershwin during manual installations, including `/System`, `/Local`, and `/Network`.

+It is important to configure datasets on ZFS on root installations.
+Otherwise data in /Local and /Network as folders would get lost between boot environments.
+For this reason we only create `/System` in the default boot environment to be cloned to other boot environments.
+The `/Local` and `/Network` datasets are then shared between boot environments.

 ---

-## `/System` Dataset (Per Boot Environment)
+## `/System` Dataset

 `/System` should live **inside the active boot environment dataset** so changes can be rolled back when switching boot environments.